Fresh Apple Smoothie – Easy, 5 Minute Recipe!

 • Milk.
 Dairy or non-dairy, like this easy 1-minute almond milk.
 For an additional source of plant-based protein, opt for unsweetened, organic soy milk.

-• Maple sugar.
-Maple syrup works well, too.
-Alternatively, opt for a natural, low-calorie sweetener like erythritol, stevia, or monk fruit.
+• Maple syrup.
+Just a little bit for an additional hint of sweetness.
+Alternatively, opt for a natural, low-calorie sweetener like stevia or monk fruit.

 • Cinnamon.
-Ginger and cardamom would also be a tasty addition to this apple smoothie!
+Ginger or cardamom are also tasty additions to this apple smoothie!

 • Ice Cubes.
 To make it nice and cold!

-• Optional: Protein powder, seeds (flax, chia, hemp, etc), nuts/nut butters (walnut, peanut, pecan), fiber (Sunfiber, psyllium husk)
+• Optional: Protein powder (I’ve been loving Drink Wholesome lately), seeds (flax, chia, hemp, etc), nuts/nut butters (walnut, peanut, pecan), fiber (Sunfiber, psyllium husk)

 Ridiculously Easy Instructions